annabelcheong/bellybutton/README.md

 - This is the deployed page

 # FOLDER: data
-	- samples.json
+- ## FILE: samples.json
 	- This json file was provided.
 It contains the raw data all contained in an object.

 # FOLDER: static
-	- js
+- ## FOLDER: js
-		- app.js
+	- ### FILE: app.js
 		- This javascript file contains the code to output the information for the demographic information box, bar chart and bubble chart.

-		- bonus.js
+	- ### FILE: bonus.js
 		- This javascript file contains the code to output the gauge.